 Porsche Cayenne E-Hybrid reliability & problems

-The Porsche is an innately safe car given the security offered by the four-wheel-drive and the full range of traction aids and airbags, which includes knee airbags for both driver and front passenger, and two sets of Isofix fittings in the outer rear seats.
+The Porsche is an innately safe car given the security offered by four-wheel drive and the full range of traction aids and airbags, which includes knee airbags for both driver and front passenger and two sets of ISOFIX child-seat fittings in the outer rear seats.

-However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane keep assist, adaptive cruise control and blind spot protection, and even for traffic sign recognition and a reversing camera too.
+However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane-keeping assistance, adaptive cruise control and blind-spot monitoring, and even for traffic-sign recognition and a reversing camera, too.